cg2021e/threejs-presentation-pencatat-handal/A.7.Creating and Rendering Text/README.md

 ## Rendering Text

 Rendering text in Three.js is very easy.
 All you have to do is define the font you want to use and use the same extrude properties we saw when we discussed `THREE.ExtrudeGeometry`.
-The following screenshot shows the 07-text-geometry.html example of how to render text in Three.js:

 The code required to create this 3D text is as follows: